revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ```

 </blockquote>

 </details>

  ---

-26. John wants to check a string whether all characters are in uppercase.Joe helped him to check whether all the characters are in uppercase.Which method did she suggest to him?
+26.John wants to check a string whether all characters are in uppercase.Joe helped him to check whether all the characters are in uppercase.Which method did she suggest to him?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)